Virtual Appliance Scan Caching

 Scan caching is designed to avoid scanning identical files twice.
 Deep Security does not examine the entire contents of all files to determine if files are identical.
 Although when configured to do so, Deep Security can check the USN value of a file, and during Real-time Scans it will read partial content of files, it generally examines file attributes to determine if files are identical.
 It would be difficult but not impossible for some malware to make changes to a file and then restore those files attributes to what they were before the file was modified.

 Deep Security limits this potential vulnerability by establishing short default cache expiry times.
-To strengthen the security you can use shorter expiry times on cache and you can use USN but doing so may reduce the performance benefit and / or you may need a bigger cache setting.
+To strengthen the security you can use shorter expiry times on cache and you can use USN but doing so may reduce the performance benefit or require a larger cache setting.
 For the strongest security for VMs that you want to keep separate and never share scan results you can create dedicated policies for these VMs kind of like keeping them in separate zones.
 This might be appropriate if you have different departments or organizations sharing the same infrastructure.
 (This is automatically enforced for different Tenants.)

 If you have a very large number of VMs per host (for example, a VDI environment) then you should monitor your disk I/O and CPU usage during scanning.
 If scanning is taking too long then you may need to increase the size of the cache or adjust the Scan Cache Settings to obtain the required performance.
 If you need to increase cache size you may need to adjust Virtual Appliance system memory accordingly.